WixeI/focus-parkour/README.md

 - translations: holds translation-related files

 Ps: Group in folders based on functionality first, and then on categories inside these functionalities

+# Component Structure

+## Components can be of:

+- Functionality: globals (No notation)
+- Piece/Part/Portion: locals ("P" notation)
+- Style: locals ("S" notation)

+PS: Page components are special no notation Part Components

+## Applying notation:

+### In styles.ts:

+- const S = {styles}

+### In index.ts:

+- const P = {parts}

+PS: Parts are in index because they come from different files.
+If styles were the same way, they would be an object in index too.

+## Rules:

+- Inline styling only to apply conditionals
+- Use common sense to break into Parts.
+Don't over-engineer it

+## FAQ

+- Why not inline styling?
+Because DRY is not good in it, and creating components defeats the purpose of inline style being faster to read and write